Staff & Board

 Natasha is from and lives in Quincy.
 After graduating high school she visited Vienna, Austria as an exchange student.
 After returning to Quincy, she graduated from FRC in 2008 then graduated from Chico State in 2012.
 After receiving her DPT from University of the Pacific, she again returned to Quincy to work as a physical therapist.
 These days she spends time with her daughter and pets, gardening away in their beautiful mountain town.
 She looks forward to expanding her knowledge of farming with LSFP.

-Emma Talamantes | Community Program Manager
+Emma Talamantes | Community Programs Manager

 Ama Koenigshof | Board President